Your personal brand can play an integral part in your job-search process. Here's exactly what it is and how to establish your own.

 Typically, the more niche you can get, the better.
 Keep your statement short and sweet, and be true to who you are.

-Now keep this statement in mind as you polish your resume, update your LinkedIn profile and personal website, craft your elevator pitch for networking events, and build your portfolio of work.
+Now keep this statement in mind as you polish your cover letter and resume, update your LinkedIn profile and personal website, craft your elevator pitch for networking events, and build your portfolio of work.

 And during your job interview, of course.